afistoli/46120-PiWE/week01_intro_git/README.md

 Each person should complete the following steps individually.
 You can do the steps with a buddy or your P0 team if you like, but each person must push a branch with their code.

-1. If you are not very familiar with git/GitHub, watch the following git/GitHub introduction videos:
+1. If you are not very familiar with git/GitHub, watch the five git/GitHub introduction videos [here on Panopto](https://panopto.dtu.dk/Panopto/Pages/Sessions/List.aspx?folderID=de5b944f-9e31-4b2d-8477-b27a00f792db):
-   * (links to be added)
 2. Run the week1 test, which should FAIL for now:
     * Open Anaconda prompt.
     * Change directory to your team repo.